 As noted above, under the Proposed Regulations, the reporting and recordkeeping requirements apply only if the banking entity's trading volume exceeds \$1 billion globally.
 We urge the Agencies to clarify that this \$1 billion global threshold does not include transactions falling within the Non-U.S. Trading Exemption.
-The Thai Banks' U.S. offices do not engage in any material trading activity.
-We see no reason that, if the U.S. offices do engage in de minimis trading activity, the scope of the office's reporting and recordkeeping obligations should be determined by the volume of trading conducted by the Thai Banks and their affiliates completely outside the United States.
+Maybank's branch office does not engage in any material trading activity.
+We see no reason that, if the U.S. branch does engage in de minimis trading activity, the scope of the branch's reporting and recordkeeping obligations should be determined by the volume of trading conducted by Maybank and its affiliates completely outside the United States.